Sridhar-SMN/lalitha_sahasranamam/verse_44.md

 ## Nama 137 - निराकारा - Nirakara - Oct 2

+She is formless.
+Akara means form, figure, shape etc. - essentially available for sense perception.
+Normally avyaktam gets translated as unmanifest but what it really means is not available for sense perception.

+A simple summary of how the Upanishads and Gurus teach the concept of the Nirguna & formless Brahman

+Q : Brahman itself is avyaktham and indriya agocharam and also cannot be explained in words (jaathi, guna, kriya, sambandha  roodi vilakshanam) .
+So how is it revealed ?

+A: Thank god there is this Mithya world and with this Mithya world the scriptures create a Mithya sambandha and a Mithya guru explains this Mithya jnanam to remove the Mithya avidya in the Mithya mind.
+It is therefore extremely important to understand the true meaning of "mithya" - that which does not have an independent reality is "Mithya" or to put it more technically - that which appears in the locus of its absence is called Mithya.

+Swami P captures the 5 principles of existence and consciousness in a beautiful capsule - they read pretty much the same but worth repeating here

+### Five Features of Consciousness (equally applicable for Existence)

+1) Consciousness is not part, product or property of the body
+2) Consciousness is an independent entity or principle which pervades and enlivens the body
+3) Consciousness is not limited by the boundaries of the body
+4) Consciousness continues to exist or survive even after the death of the body
+#### 5) The surviving consciousness is not accessible because of the absence of the body medium

+Combining these 2 Swami P summarises this into the key teachings of Vedanta

+### Five principles of Vedanta

+1)    I am of the nature of eternal and all-pervading Consciousness.
+2)    I am the only source of permanent, peace, security and happiness
+3)    By my mere presence, I give life to the material body and through the body, I experience the material universe.
+The word “body” includes the mind because the mind is also a subtle form of body
+4)    I am not affected by anything that takes place in the material world and in the material body, including the material mind
+5)    By forgetting my nature, I convert life into a struggle and by remembering my nature, I convert life into a sport or entertainment.

 ## Nama 138 - निराकुला - Nirakula - Oct 3